 The recipe for pizza dough below follows the process of proofing the yeast before adding it to the flour, as this is a practice I invariably follow.
 The original recipe does not require this to be done as quick blend yeast is suggested, whereas I use active dry yeast.

 Dough rising times can vary between 1 hour to 2 or more, depending on the climate as well as the potency of the yeast.
 Usually when I make the pizza dough at home at Bangalore, the dough doubles in size in under 2 hours.

 Similarly, the baking time varies from oven to oven.
 I usually set my oven temperature at 250 deg C and a thin crust pizza bakes in 10 minutes.
 Recently when I used another OTG oven where I set the temperature at 240, it took 15- 20 minutes for each Pizza to bake.

-For recipes for different pizza toppings, check the links below on this blog:
+For recipes for Pizzas with different toppings, on this blog:

 This easy, 6 ingredient (counting salt, pepper and oil, each as ingredients) Tomato Basil Sauce for Pasta or Pizza is a very basic and simple sauce.
 I make it about once a month and then freeze it in separate small portions so that there is always a little packet of sauce ready whenever I want to make pasta or pizza.